 If you do have a mountain of debt that is being charged interest, you could look into 0% balance transfer, $0 fee card like the Chase Slate.
 You can get a major reprieve on your payments with that simple step.

 My back of the napkin calculations tell me that if you had $5,000 in debt with 18% interest, and you transferred that balance over to the Chase Slate card for no fee and a 15-month 0% APR, you would save more than $1,000 in interest payments alone.
 All of which could go directly to paying down the principle, and paying it down much faster.

 This is all to say that there are unconventional options to surmounting your problem with debt.
 Time to take an active role, not a passive role.

 Conquering your debt is a big process.
 If you’re looking for a more comprehensive solution, I’d strongly recommend checking out J.D.
-Roth’s Get Rich Slowly Guide, which is an affordable year long course delivered straight to you inbox and will help you get things under control.
+Roth’s Get Rich Slowly Guide, which is an affordable year-long course delivered straight to your inbox and will help you get things under control.

 The two books mentioned above are really excellent resources as well that will change your perspective on personal finance.